 Caroll Michels is an art marketing consultant, career coach and artist-advocate.
 She works with artists throughout the United States, Canada, Europe, Japan, and South and Central America.
 She is the author of the classic handbook How to Survive & Prosper as an Artist.
-Selling Yourself without Selling Your Soul (Henry Holt & Company, New York).
+Selling Yourself without Selling Your Soul.
+A revised and updated edition will be published by Allworth Press in February 2018.

 Michels was featured in 12 Secrets of Highly Successful Women: A Portable Life Coach for Creative Women by Gail McMeekin (Conari Press).
 She was on the faculty of The New School in New York City and the Ringling College of Art + Design in Sarasota, Florida.
 She served as chairperson of the Fine Arts Advisory Board of the Fashion Institute of Technology in New York City.
 She conducts career management workshops throughout the U.S.A. and in Canada.